creek-service/basic-kafka-streams-demo/docs/_demo/01-intro.md

  * Black-box system testing of the service's docker image.
  * Unit testing of the service's topology.
  * Debugging services when things go wrong.

+## Complete solution

+The completed tutorial can be viewed [on GitHub](https://github.com/creek-service/basic-kafka-streams-demo).

 [aggTemp]: https://github.com/creek-service/aggregate-template